Iowa State Fair: The Butter Cow

 The Butter Cow, an Iowa State Fair staple since 1911 when J.K.
 Daniels sculpted the first one, is located in the Agricultural Building.
 After sculpting her first butter cow in 1960, Norma "Duffy" Lyon sculpted all six breeds of dairy cows over the next 45 years, as well as Garth Brooks, a butter version of Grant Wood's American Gothic, the Peanuts characters, Iowa native John Wayne, Elvis Presley, a Harley-Davidson motorcycle, various animals and a butter rendition of Leonardo da Vinci's The Last Supper.
 Lyon was succeeded in 2006 by her longtime apprentice, Sarah Pratt.
-Pratt's 2022 butter sculpture featured Meredith Willson's "The Music Man."
+Pratt's 2023 butter sculpture featured iconic Iowa athletes Jack Trice, Kurt Warner, and Caitlin Clark.

-Other contests

-In the past, the Iowa State Fair hosted a "healthiest baby" contest for more than 40 years.
-While the stated goal of the contest was to dispense advice for healthy family living, some believe that it was also an outlet for the promotion of eugenics.
-The contest ran from 1911 to at least the 1950s.

 Food

 The Iowa State Fair has a variety of food, including healthy and gluten-free offerings, from more than 200 food stands.
 The fair is known for its food on a stick, which numbered over 70 offerings in 2015.
-Some of the most distinctive are deep fried, including Snickers, Oreos, fried Cokes, cheesecake, pickle dawg (pastrami or ham with cream cheese and pickle), and butter, a popular addition when it was introduced in 2011.
+Some of the most distinctive are deep fried, including Snickers, Oreos, cheesecake, pickle dawg (pastrami or ham with cream cheese and pickle), and butter, a popular addition when it was introduced in 2011.
+As the State Fair is known for its many different and wild dishes, a new addition as of 2020 is the popular apple egg rolls voted #1 fair food.
+The 2023 People's Choice Best New Food was Deep-Fried Bacon Brisket Mac-n-Cheese Grilled Cheese from What’s Your Cheez.

 Other meat-on-a stick products include pork chop, the most endemic food at the fair, given the state's status as the country's top hog producer, and a bacon-wrapped hot dog dipped in a cornmeal batter.
 The footlong corndog is a classic Iowa State Fair food item.

+2025 will see boba drinks make their debut at the fair, as it was successful at other state & county fairs nationwide, and shows worldwide.